SEARCH

 Note that neither side has a Sensei's Divining Top or Counterbalance in play right now.

-The next few turns see Bant getting a second Pridemage out and Dreadstill Brainstorming into a Dreadnought with no Stifle.
-I thought that maybe I should have Brainstormed earlier to get that Dreadnought, but that would've meant that Dreadstill couldn't have blown away that Flooded Strand and the second Pridemage would have hit sooner.
-Dreadstill has to burn the Blue side of Fire/Ice to see another card.
+The next few turns see Bant getting a second Pridemage out and Dreadtill Brainstorming into a Dreadnought with no Stifle.
+I thought that maybe I should have Brainstormed earlier to get that Dreadnought, but that would’ve meant that Dreadtill couldn’t have blown away that Flooded Strand and the second Pridemage would have hit sooner.
+Dreadtill has to burn the Blue side of Fire/Ice to see another card.
 It draws a Brainstorm, which finds Tropical Island and Engineered Explosives!
-The Tarmogoyf gets Snared, but Dreadstill has some hope left.
-Unfortunately, Bant draws the second Blue card to turn on Force of Will and it's on to the next game!
+The Tarmogoyf gets Snared, but Dreadtill has some hope left.
+Unfortunately, Bant draws the second Blue card to turn on Force of Will and it’s on to the next game!

-For the next game I want to highlight, I selected one where Dreadstill got to go first, and it's quite a different style of game.
+For the next game I want to highlight, I selected one where Dreadtill got to go first, and it’s quite a different style of game.

 Sample Game #2: Top of the Top